 It’s my fault this Umbrella thing.
 Blame me, Gary Piland.

-But, in any sizable company, you can tend to get pigeon holed.
+But, in any sizable company, you can tend to get typecast.
 I was “the web guy” (official title: CTO/Director of Interactive Services) which meant, Gary does web stuff.
 Not design stuff.
 Not writing stuff.
 Not client stuff.
 Not other stuff.
-Web stuff.

-Still, it’s pretty scary, walking away from a guaranteed paycheck.
-So, I kept thinking/planning/stalling until October when my wife, the world famous Martha Bartlett Piland, looked me over and said, “It’s time.
+Still, it’s pretty scary walking away from a guaranteed paycheck.
+So, I kept thinking, planning—stalling until my wife, the world famous Martha Bartlett Piland, looked me over and said, “It’s time.
 Do it.”
 And I did.
 Umbrella was born December 4th, 2003.

 I‘ve met, worked with, learned about and in many cases become good friends with hundreds of incredible, amazing people.
 My clients.